-Startup Neuromation is also developing agricultural drones that can scan fields and learn which fields need fertiliser or water.
+Startup Neuromation is also conducting research on computer vision AI systems for identification and tracking of individual animals to improve herd management.
 Autonomous robots shaped like bees are also being used to pollinate plants.

 Healthcare start-up Embodied is one of many companies working to create AI-powered companion robots.
 In the future, this type of robot could be used to keep the elderly company, to monitor patients or even administer medicines.

 Embodied AI could also combine AI with existing IoT devices.
 For example, instead of using IoT to simply monitor health, as with today’s Fitbit-like devices, an embodied AI-device could make life-saving decisions on the spot, and then administer the correct medication.

 What’s next for embodied AI: The area of greatest potential interest in embodied AI may be in autonomous vehicles.
 In particular, developing onboard systems that allow autonomous vehicles to learn about their environment as they drive.
 The goal is for these vehicles to learn how to drive much as humans do, by sensing their environment and making decisions based on what they experience.

 While this type of highly-functional embodied AI is still a long way off, many researchers are working in this area.
 At IBM, researchers have developed a do-it-yourself cardboard robot, powered by a Raspberry Pi and IBM’s Watson — trained through machine learning — and which includes a servo-powered arm, a camera, and a microphone.
 The robot is being made available to anyone who wants to experiment with embodied AI.